svillav4/TopicosTaller1/README.md

 </h1>

 **Welcome to JobJourney.
 Let's walk through this guide for a fast introduction to our project.**
+**This is a fork of the original project intented to deliver as TopicosTaller1.
+By: Juan José Botero, Mateo García & Samuel Villa**

 # Table of contents
 - [Table of contents](#table-of-contents)
 - [About](#about)